-Date: November 23, 2016
+Date: May 18, 2017

-The following management discussion and analysis ("MD&A") of the financial condition and results of the operations of Rio Silver Inc. (the "Company" or "Rio Silver") constitutes management's review of the factors that affected the Company's financial and operating performance for the nine months ended September 30, 2016 and 2015.
-This MD&A has been prepared in compliance with the requirements of National Instrument 51-102 - Continuous Disclosure Obligations and should be read in conjunction with the audited annual financial statements of the Company for the years ended December 31, 2015 and 2014, together with the notes thereto, and the unaudited condensed interim financial statements for the nine month period ended September 30, 2016.
+The following management discussion and analysis ("MD&A") of the financial condition and results of the operations of Rio Silver Inc. (the "Company" or "Rio Silver") constitutes management's review of the factors that affected the Company's financial and operating performance for the three months ended March 31, 2017 and 2016.
+This MD&A has been prepared in compliance with the requirements of National Instrument 51-102 - Continuous Disclosure Obligations and should be read in conjunction with the audited annual financial statements of the Company for the years ended December 31, 2016 and 2015, together with the notes thereto.
 Results are reported in Canadian dollars, unless otherwise noted.
 The Company's financial statements and the financial information contained in this MD&A are prepared in accordance with International Financial Reporting Standards ("IFRS").
 The results for the periods presented are not necessarily indicative of the results that may be expected for any future period.
-Please review the cautionary note regarding forward looking statements at the end of this MD&A. Information contained herein is presented as at November 23, 2016, unless otherwise indicated.
+Please review the cautionary note regarding forward looking statements at the end of this MD&A. Information contained herein is presented as at May 18, 2017, unless otherwise indicated.
 All of the scientific and technical information has been prepared or reviewed by Jeffrey Reeder, P.Geo., Chief Executive Officer and President of the Company.
 Mr. Reeder is a Qualified Person within the meaning of National Instrument 43-101.